-Galapagos travel Itineraries: how to make the most of your time in the Galapagos
+Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

-If you haven’t done so, I would suggest you read my Galapagos Island Vacations post to familiarize yourself with the destination and know more about all the things you can do.
+If you haven’t already, I suggest reading my Galapagos Island Vacations post to familiarize yourself with the destination and learn more about all the activities available.

 After that, it will be easier for you to decide what to see and make your own Galapagos travel itinerary following my guidance.